TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

       This function raises an :ref:`auditing event <auditing>` ``open`` with arguments ``path``, ``mode`` and ``flags``.
-The ``mode`` and ``flags`` arguments may have been modified or inferred from the original call.
+The ``mode`` and ``flags`` arguments may have been modified or inferred kutoka the original call.

 .. function:: open_code(path)